-The concept of a worldwide Moebius Syndrome Awareness Day in which people are encouraged to wear purple and spread awareness about the syndrome originated from the MFOMS (Many Faces of Moebius Syndrome), an organization run by Tim Smith from Virginia, USA, Gavin Fouche from Cape Town, South Africa and Rebecca Maher, from Tampa, Florida.
+The concept of a worldwide Moebius Syndrome Awareness Day in which people are encouraged to wear purple and spread awareness about the syndrome originated from the MFOMS (Many Faces of Moebius Syndrome), an organization run by Tim Smith from Virginia, USA, Gavin Fouche from Cape Town, South Africa.
 Smith and Fouche have Moebius syndrome.
 Most of their organization and preparation for the event is done through social media platforms such as Skype, Twitter and Facebook.
 Smith and Fouche have never physically met, but both share the same passion for spreading education and awareness about Moebius syndrome which will enable those affected by it to lead better lives, they believe.

 The initial idea was pitched to Smith by Donnie Downs, a father of a son who is affected by Moebius syndrome.
 They started a cause page to see if the global Moebius syndrome community wanted their own awareness day.
 Over two hundred people joined the cause in it's first week.
 "We knew we had a hit on our hands," says Smith."
 But we also knew that we faced an uphill challenge in making it happen since we did not have any money to promote an awareness day."
 In the late winter of 2010 they created a video of the climb they were about to undertake.
 "It was very rewarding to see people sharing it." says Smith.
 By the start of MSAD 2011 six thousand people had joined the cause and said yes they wanted a Moebius Syndrome Awareness Day.